Are homeschool expenses tax deductible?

 Could the rules for what homeschool families can deduct ever change?

 The tax code can and does often change at the federal, state, and local level.
 Whether it will is another question entirely.
-The Home School Legal Defense Association tracks legislation are part of their mission.
+The Home School Legal Defense Association tracks legislation as part of their mission.
 You can always check the organization’s legislation page for potential or new legislation including bills that could change eligibility for homeschool related expenses.

 We help Christian families on their journey to financial freedom.
 If you would like more posts from us on how to balance what's truly important with your finances, please sign up for our free newsletter.
 If you’d like to hear more about how Intrepid Eagle Finance helps families manage their financial lives, click here to learn more and schedule a free consultation.